creepoff1/assigment/Test_Plan_Assignment.md

 }
 ```

-## 11. Generating code when implementing an interface with methods that return data with different types
+## 11. Generating code for an interface where the methods return data with different types
 ### Preconditions:
--	Project contains file interface.go with following code:
+-	The project contains a file named interface.go with the following code:
 ```
 package main